About

 2020

-CCI becomes a vital voice for Canadian tech during the COVID-19 pandemic, advocating for improvements to the Canada Emergency Wage Subsidy, which proved to be inadequate for high-growth Canadian technology companies.
-Ultimately this advocacy focuses on the creation of the$250 million Innovation Assistance Program, which provided urgent capital to highly innovative technology companies, who did not qualify under other existing programs.
+As governments rolled out relief measures, CCI emerged as a vital voice for Canadian tech, advocating for improvements to the Canada Emergency Wage Subsidy, which proved inadequate for high-growth technology companies.
+This advocacy ultimately contributed to the creation of the $250 million Innovation Assistance Program, providing much-needed capital to innovative tech companies that did not qualify for other programs.
+CCI also urged faster release of funds from Regional Development Agencies to help companies manage the growing operational pressures they were facing.

 2021